-Your vehicle is covered by auto insurance, but the personal items (e.g. briefcase, iPod) that you carry in your vehicle are covered under your home, condo or tenant insurance policy (if you have one).
+Your vehicle is covered by auto insurance, but most personal items that you may carry in your vehicle would be covered under your home, condo or tenant insurance policy (if you have one).

 How can I reduce my auto insurance premium?

-- Keep building up your experience and keep a clean driving record.
+• Keep building up your driving experience and keep a clean driving record.

-- Keep kilometres down and adjust how far you drive; car pool or take public transportation where possible.
+• Keep kilometres down and adjust how far you drive.
+Car pool or take public transportation when possible.